 We welcome new and curious attendees to the Peace Book Club discussions.
 Please note that reading of the books though encouraged is not required!
 This is a no-stress discussion group where we provide some content when we meet, and then share related ideas, memories and differences in opinions.
 So, you can come as you are, we are sure you will be stimulated and also find that you have something to share.
 PLEASE NOTE: We will be on our Summer Break from Sunday, July 23rd and will resume on Sunday, September 24th.

 A dedicated group of parishioners gather every other Saturday in the warmer months to plant, weed, sweep, and prune.
 We often follow our work with a cold drink, a little lunch, and some good conversation.
 This may be your best chance to be a Park Avenue gardener, maintaining the most beautiful gardens on the Avenue, experience not necessary.
 Interested?
 Leave your name and email address at St. Bart's Central in the narthex (or email

 ), and we will be in touch!

-Are you LGBTQ, or do you know someone who is?
+Are you LGBTQ+, or do you know someone who is?
 Are you looking for a spiritual and social community where you will be safe and welcome to explore the great questions of life?
-St. Bart’s Lesbian and Gay Fellowship is fully integrated into the leadership of our large church, but also works to meet the real needs of its members with a variety of speakers, service, social gatherings, brunches, friendship and support.
-For many years, we have taken a leading role in the struggle for full equality of St. Bart’s LGBTQ members not only in in the Church, but also the nation.
-We invite you to join us virtually at 2 pm every Sunday for our LGBTQ+ Community Brunch.
+St. Bart’s Lesbian and Gay Community is fully integrated into the leadership of our large church, but also works to meet the real needs of its members with a variety of speakers, service, social gatherings, brunches, friendship and support.
+For many years, we have taken a leading role in the struggle for full equality of St. Bart’s LGBTQ+ members not only in in the Church, but also the nation.
+Meet up for our LGBTQ+ Community Brunch (in person) following the 11 am service almost every Sunday, or take part in a screening of an LGBTQ+-themed film at our LGBTQ+ Film Series.
 We’d love to welcome you!